billbrod/spatial-frequency-preferences/README.md

 conda install -c conda-forge jupyterlab
 ```

-   This is easy but, if you have multiple conda environments and want to use
+   This is easy, but if you have multiple conda environments and want to use
    Jupyter notebooks in each of them, it will take up a lot of space.

 2. Use [nb_conda_kernels](https://github.com/Anaconda-Platform/nb_conda_kernels):